debbiemarkslab/ZIP_benchmark/README.md

 The `preprocessing` directory contains all code to reproduce the dataset from raw files.

-These raw files are available from (TODO Marks hosted raw files) and can be downloaded using the script in TODO.
+These raw files are available from (TODO Marks hosted raw files) and can be downloaded using the script in `preprocessing/download_raw_files.sh`.

 Note: These raw files take up about X GB of space.